Ventiti/oop/README.md

         pygame.display.flip()
 ```

+<p>Both function and class decorators provide a powerful way to extend or modify the behavior of functions and methods in Python without altering their original code.
+They are commonly used for tasks such as logging, caching, authentication, and more.</p>

 <h3>Reading from file & writing to file</h3>

 <p>When the program is closed, it automatically saves the game state in the "level.pkl" file.
 Upon restarting, the program reloads the game state from this file, allowing the player to resume from where they left off.
 This functionality ensures that progress is preserved even if the program is closed unexpectedly.</p>